preesm/preesm.github.io/_tutos/09-spider.md

 1. Right-click in the "Package Explorer" and select "New > Other".
 In the opened wizard, select "Preesm > Preesm Workflow" to create a new workflow in the "/Workflows/" directory and name it "SpiderCodegen.workflow".
 2. Add a "Scenario" source bloc from the Workflow editor Palette with:
     *   id : "scenario"
-    *   plugin identifier : "org.ietr.Preesm.scenario.task"
+    *   plugin identifier : "org.ietr.preesm.scenario.task"
 3. Add a "Task" bloc with:
     *   id : "Spider Codegen"
     *   plugin identifier : "org.ietr.Preesm.pimm.algorithm.spider.codegen.SpiderCodegenTask"